 To apply for operating support your organization must:

-- Have completed at least two years of sustained, regular, ongoing programming in its community as of the application date.
-(An organization that does not meet this requirement may instead apply for project funding.)
+- have completed at least two years of sustained, regular, ongoing programming in its community as of the application date

-- Submit verification of financial results of the last completed fiscal year with its application.
+- submit verification of financial results of the last completed fiscal year.
 The type of financial statement we require depends on the amount of your grant, as follows: